EndPointCorp/end-point-blog/2020/04/01/magento-2-creating-a-custom-module.html.md

 #### Creating a new directory for the controller

-First, we need to create a new directory where we will create the new PHP controller for our custom route.
+First, we need to create a new directory where the new PHP controller for our custom route will live.
 The new directory path should be:

 - `app/code/EndPoint/MyModule/Controller`